Dividend Reinvestment Plan (DRIP): Definition and How to Invest

 How DRIPs Work

 Investors looking to generate passive income streams often invest in dividend-paying stocks.
-Companies that distribute dividends are mature with strong cash flows and business models.
-Paying dividends allows the company to reward its shareholders by issuing cash payments, called dividends, to its current shareholders regularly, usually quarterly or annually.
+Companies that distribute dividends are mature, with strong cash flows and business models.
+Paying dividends allows the company to reward its shareholders by regularly issuing cash payments, called dividends, to its current shareholders, usually quarterly or annually.

 When a company declares a dividend and an investor has elected to participate in a dividend reinvestment program, the investor does not receive a cash payment from the company but instead gets shares or fractional shares deposited into your brokerage account.

-Smart Money -> What is Stock?
+Learn More: What Is Stock?
 How to Buy Stocks and More.

 Dividend reinvestment programs offered directly by a company allow investors to purchase stock from the company’s share reserve.
-Technically speaking, you are not buying shares from the open market but directly from the company itself.
+Technically, you are not buying shares from the open market but directly from the company.
 Because of this, many DRIPs allow investors to purchase the stock at a slight discount, commission fee, or a low transaction fee.
 Some companies require a minimum reinvestment amount to incentivize investors to buy more stock.

 Example of a DRIP